container-storage-interface/spec/spec.md

   message VolumeExpansion {
     enum Type {
       UNKNOWN = 0;

-      // ONLINE indicates that the volume can be expanded
-      // when published to a node.
+      // ONLINE indicates that volumes may be expanded when published to
-      // When a Plugin implements this capability it MUST implement
+      // a node.
+When a Plugin implements this capability it MUST
-      // either EXPAND_VOLUME controller capability or EXPAND_VOLUME
+      // implement either the EXPAND_VOLUME controller capability or the
-      // node capability or both.
+      // EXPAND_VOLUME node capability or both.
+When a plugin supports
+      // ONLINE volume expansion and also has the EXPAND_VOLUME
+      // controller capability then the plugin MUST support expansion of
+      // controller-published volumes via ControllerExpandVolume.
+When a
-      // When a plugin has this capability and also
+      // plugin supports ONLINE volume expansion and also has the
-      // has EXPAND_VOLUME controller capability then the plugin
+      // EXPAND_VOLUME node capability then the plugin MAY support
-      // MUST support expansion of controller published volumes via
+      // expansion of node-published volume via NodeExpandVolume.
+      //
+      // Example 1: Given a shared filesystem volume (e.g. GlusterFs),
+      //   the Plugin may set the ONLINE volume expansion capability and
+      //   implement ControllerExpandVolume but not NodeExpandVolume.
+      //
+      // Example 2: Given a block storage volume type (e.g. EBS), the
+      //   Plugin may set the ONLINE volume expansion capability and
+      //   implement both ControllerExpandVolume and NodeExpandVolume.
+      //
+      // Example 3: Given a Plugin that supports volume expansion only
+      //   on upon a node, the Plugin may set the ONLINE volume
+      //   expansion capability and implement NodeExpandVolume but not
       //   ControllerExpandVolume.
-      // A plugin MAY support this capability if it does not have
-      // controller EXPAND_VOLUME capability but only node EXPAND_VOLUME
-      // capability.
-      // Example 1:
-      //    Given a shared filesystem volume (ex.
-GlusterFs) -
-      //    the Plugin will set ONLINE capability
-      //    and implement ControllerExpandVolume but not
-      //    NodeExpandVolume.
-      // Example 2:
-      //    Given a block storage volume type(ex.
-EBS) -
-      //    the Plugin will set ONLINE capability
-      //    and implement ControllerExpandVolume and
-      //    NodeExpandVolume.
-      // Example 3:
-      //    Given a volume that is only expandable on node,
-      //    the Plugin will set ONLINE capability
-      //    and implement NodeExpandVolume but not
-      //    ControllerExpandVolume.
       ONLINE = 1;

-      // OFFLINE indicates that the volume can not
+      // OFFLINE indicates that volumes cannot be expanded upon being
-      // be expanded when controller published to a node.
-      // When a Plugin implements this capability it MUST implement
+      // controller-published.
+When a plugin supports OFFLINE volume
-      // either EXPAND_VOLUME controller capability or EXPAND_VOLUME
+      // expansion it MUST implement either the EXPAND_VOLUME controller
-      // node capability or both.
+      // capability or the EXPAND_VOLUME node capability or both.
-      // Example 1:
+      //
-      //    Given a block storage volume type(ex.
-Azure Disk) -
+      // Example 1: Given a block storage volume type (e.g. Azure Disk)
-      //    that does not support expansion of controller published
+      //   that does not support expansion of "node-attached" (i.e.
-      //    volumes.
-The Plugin will set OFFLINE
+      //   controller-published) volumes, the Plugin may indicate
-      //    capability and implement ControllerExpandVolume and
+      //   OFFLINE volume expansion support and implement both
-      //    NodeExpandVolume.
+      //   ControllerExpandVolume and NodeExpandVolume.
-      // Example 2:
+      //
-      //    Given a volume type that only has node
+      // Example 2: Given a Plugin that only has the node EXPAND_VOLUME
-      //    EXPAND_VOLUME capability.
-The Plugin MUST NOT
+      //   capability, the Plugin MUST NOT indicate OFFLINE volume
-      //    set OFFLINE capability and SHOULD
-      //    instead set ONLINE capability.
+      //   expansion and SHOULD instead indicate ONLINE volume
+      //   expansion.
       OFFLINE = 2;
     }
   }